woodrush/lambda-8cc/README.md

 Note that these are the compilation times.
 The running times for the compiled x86 binary are instantaneous.
-This even holds when compiling to lambda calculus terms, which also run instantaneously and only use a few gigabytes of memory.
+This even holds when compiling to lambda calculus terms, which also run instantaneously and only use a few gigabytes of memory when run on a lambda calculus interpreter.

+Compilations for the stats on this table were run on an Ubuntu 22.04.1 machine with 48 GB RAM, 16GB SSD swap (default partition), and 274GB (256GiB) HDD swap (dynamically added with `mkswap` and `swapon`).
+The running time shown here is the wall clock running time including memory operations.
+For swap-heavy programs, the running time could be decreased by using a RAM/storage with a faster I/O speed.

+### Extending the Swap Memory for Memory-Heavy Compilation
 You can extend your swap region to compile programs that require a lot of memory.
 If you run Linux and have any storage device such as a HDD or USB drive, you can use that storage to easily and dynamically extend your swap region using `mkswap` and `swapon`.
 Instructions are explained in this [askubuntu thread](https://askubuntu.com/questions/178712/how-to-increase-swap-space).

-Compilations for the stats on this table were run on an Ubuntu 22.04.1 machine with 48 GB RAM, 16GB SSD swap (default partition), and 274GB (256GiB) HDD swap (dynamically added by `mkswap` and `swapon`).
-The running time shown here is the wall clock running time including memory operations.
-For swap-heavy programs, the running time could be decreased by using a RAM/storage with a faster I/O speed.

 ## Dependent Projects